squirrel-forge/node-twighouse/README.md

 A project directory can make use of a *.twighouse* json config file to reduce the need to set options when compiling and also set options that cannot be set via the cli application arguments, options and flags.

 ### Configuration options

+These can be set via the *.twighouse* json config or with the api from a plugin or your own application.

  Name               | Type   | Default        | Description
 --------------------|--------|----------------|---